The report must list total wages paid to covered workers, excess wages, taxable wages, and tax due, and show each employee's name,

 - Missing Wage Report Notice (Form RT-FL13A)

-as 5 years.
-If the employer did not previously file a report, the error would need to be corrected by submitting the quarterly wage data electronically or completing
+as far back as five years.
+If the employer did not previously file a report, the error would need to be corrected by submitting the quarterly wage data

 Annual Filing Option

 A domestic employer may select an annual filing option if all the employees exclusively perform services that are considered

 domestic service and the employer is eligible for an earned tax rate.
 Domestic service includes: service performed by maids, cooks, maintenance